Adaptive Cross-Layer Attention for Image Restoration

 \subsubsection{Analysis on Search Results}

-We summarize the value of $\lambda$, the hyper-parameter that controls the magnitude of the inference cost term, for different tasks in Table~\ref{table:lamda_setting}.
+We summarize the value of $\lambda$, i.e., hyper-parameter that controls the magnitude of the inference cost term, for different tasks in Table~\ref{table:lamda_setting}.
 The insert positions of ACLA in the searched models are also shown in the same table.
-Since RCAN constitutes $10$ residual groups, we insert ACLA module after each residual group in the corresponding super network.
-For experiments with EDSR, ACLA modules are inserted after each residual block in the super network.
-Note that 16-layer EDSR is used for image super-resolution, image denoising, image demosaicing, and image compression artifacts reduction.
+For experiments with EDSR \citep{lim2017enhanced}, ACLA modules are inserted after each residual block in the super network.
+Note that EDSR with 16 residual blocks is used for image denoising, image demosaicing, and image compression artifacts reduction.